AdobeDocs/uxp/src/pages/uxp/reference-js/Modules/uxp/Persistent File Storage/storage.md

 <a name="module-storage-entry-tostring" id="module-storage-entry-tostring"></a>

 ## toString()
-returns the details of the given entry like name, type and native path in a readable string format.
+Returns the details of the given entry like name, type and native path in a readable string format.

+**Returns**: `String`

 <a name="module-storage-entry-copyto" id="module-storage-entry-copyto"></a>